IsaacSchemm/Pandacap/README.md

 | Authentication:Microsoft:TenantId     | Tenant ID of your Entra (AAD) directory
 | Authentication:Microsoft:ClientId     | Application (client) ID of the app registration you've created in Entra
 | Authentication:Microsoft:ClientSecret | A client secret generated for the app registration
+| ComputerVisionEndpoint                | URL of the Azure AI Vision endpoint for generating sample alt text

 The CosmosDBAccountKey is optional; without it, Pandacap will try to connect to Cosmos DB using Entra authentication, which can lead to slower performance.